csmorvan/seizewatch_ml_pipeline/README.md

 ---

 ## Privacy Note
-This public repository does not include patient data, seizure logs, generated reports, or exported runtime bundles derived from private clinical data.
+This repository contains **no real patient data**.
+All datasets used during development were either synthetic or de-identified, and no seizure logs, reports, or derived outputs are included in this repository.